clearlinux/clear-linux-documentation/source/ac-ovs-dpdk.rst

       # systemctl start openvswitch.service

 #.
-Create a bridge using the openvswitch tool; you can verify whether or not the
+Create a bridge using the OpenvSwitch tool; you can verify whether or not the
-   bridge was successfully created by running an ip tool.
+   bridge was successfully created by running ip tool.

    .. code-block:: bash

 	  # ovs-vsctl add-br br0
 	  # ip a

 #.
-Create **UP-DOWN** scripts which can bring up the tap devices into the bridge
+Create **UP-DOWN** scripts which can bring up the tap devices through the
-   we created in Step 2 for the **ovs-ifdown** script:
+   bridge we created in Step 2.

+   The **ovs-ifdown** script should look something like:

    .. code-block:: bash